jdefrance7/SeniorDesignProject/README.md

 ### Implementation

-Please read through the sub-folders of this project to understand the intended implementation of its various components.
+Please read through the sub-folders of this project to better understand the implementation of its various components, though a brief description of each is provided below.

 #### AST-CAN485

-Uses the AST-CAN485 development board and Adafruit BNO055 sensors to obtain and broadcast orientation data via CAN to a PX4 flight controller.
+Uses the AST-CAN485 development board and Adafruit BNO055 sensors to obtain and broadcast orientation data via CAN using the UAVCAN protocol to a PX4 based flight controller.

 #### PX4